jdl-monkey-coder/Katara/README.md

 # Monkey-Bot
-A fully functional bot in Python
+A --bad-- fully functional bot in Python